cedrickchee/chatgpt-universe/README.md

 - [Learn Prompting](https://github.com/trigaten/Learn_Prompting) - This website is a free, open-source guide on prompt engineering.
 - [PromptArray](https://github.com/jeffbinder/promptarray) - A prompting language for neural text generators.
+- [PromptLayer](https://github.com/MagnivOrg/prompt-layer-library) is a tool for prompt engineers - Maintain a log of your prompts and OpenAI API requests.
+Track, debug, and replay old completions.
+Build prompts through trial and exploration.

 ### Examples